Quincy-Fer/Bliss---Restaurant/README.md

 ### Restaurant Website

-Created the website using html javascript css and bootstrap!
-It's a website for a restaurant which is fully responsive for mobile and tablets as well.
+Created this website for a local restaurant!
+The site is fully responsive for mobile, tablets and desktop

 ### To run the website yourself:
 * Clone the repository